ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 Various ssh terminal applications are available for all major operating systems.
 Examples include:

 + macOS: built-in macOS [Terminal](https://support.apple.com/guide/terminal/welcome/mac) or [iTerm2](https://iterm2.com/)
-+ Windows: [MobaXterm](http://mobaxterm.mobatek.net/) is a very feature rich terminal options for Windows users.
++ Windows: [MobaXterm](http://mobaxterm.mobatek.net/) is a very feature rich terminal option for Windows users.
 [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is an alternative, but outdated and not recommended anymore.
 [Here](https://mobaxterm.mobatek.net/demo.html) are annimated usage introductions for MobaXterm.
 + Linux: a wide range of Terminal applications is available for Linux.
 Usually, the default terminal available on a Linux distributions will be sufficient.
 + ChromeOS: after enabling Linux apps on Chromebooks one can use the default terminal that is similar to those on Linux systems.